Authors Cricket Club

-The Authors Cricket Club is a wandering amateur English cricket club founded in 1892 and revived most recently in 2012.
-Prominent British writers including Arthur Conan Doyle, P.G.
-Wodehouse, A.A.
-Milne and J.M.
-Barrie have been featured as players on the club team, the Authors XI.
+The Authors Cricket Club is a wandering amateur English cricket club founded in 1899 and revived most recently in 2012.
+Prominent British writers including Arthur Conan Doyle, P. G. Wodehouse, A. A. Milne, E. W. Hornung and J. M. Barrie have been featured as players on the club team, the Authors XI.

-Original team (1892–1912)
+Original team (1899–1912)

-The original Authors Cricket Club was an offshoot of the Authors' Club, which had been founded in 1891 as a place for British authors to gather and talk.
-Sherlock Holmes author Arthur Conan Doyle, an excellent cricketer who would go on to play ten first-class matches for the Marylebone Cricket Club in 1903, was a frequent bowler for the team.
-The bat that Doyle used when he made 101 not out in a game of Authors vs. the Press in 1896 is still on display at the MCC Museum at Lord's Cricket Ground.
+The original Authors Cricket Club was an offshoot of J.M.
+Barrie's Allahakbarries team.
+It also drew some of its membership from the Authors' Club, which had been founded in 1891 as a place for British authors to gather and talk.
+Sherlock Holmes author Arthur Conan Doyle, an excellent cricketer who would go on to play ten first-class matches for the Marylebone Cricket Club in 1903, was the team captain.
+The bat that Doyle used when he made 101 not out in a game for the Authors' Club vs. the Press in 1896 is still on display at the MCC Museum at Lord's Cricket Ground.
+This match, predating the 1899 establishment of the 'real' Authors XI, brought together several of the writers who would found the team three years later.

 Doyle was joined by other writers including Winnie the Pooh creator A. A. Milne, reputed to be the best fielder on the team, and Jeeves author P. G. Wodehouse, who was regarded as a decent player.
 Peter Pan author J. M. Barrie, however, was not, despite his great enthusiasm for the game.
-In 1887, Barrie had set up his own team, the Allahakbarries, for others with similarly limited playing abilities.
-The Authors and the Allahakbarries existed side-by-side for a number of years, with Milne and Wodehouse joining Barrie in playing for both teams.
+The Authors and Barrie's Allahakbarries existed side-by-side for a number of years, with Doyle, Milne and Wodehouse among the players who featured for both teams.

-Some of the other writers who played for the team were E. W. Hornung, E. V. Lucas, John Snaith, H. V. Hesketh-Prichard, Albert Kinross, Shan Bullock, George Cecil Ives, and A. E. W. Mason (all pictured left, along with Doyle, Wodehouse, and Barrie).
+Some of the other writers who played for the team were E. W. Hornung (the team secretary), E. V. Lucas, John Snaith, H. V. Hesketh-Prichard, Albert Kinross, Shan Bullock, George Cecil Ives, and A. E. W. Mason (all pictured left, along with Doyle, Wodehouse, and Barrie).
 Other players included Gordon Guggisberg, Hugh de Sélincourt, E. Temple Thurston, and Cecil Headlam.

 The original Authors XI played their last game in 1912.
-The team failed to reassemble after World War I ended in 1918, both due to the advancing ages of the players and because many of them found that their appetite for games had been diminished by the war.
+Most of the team failed to reassemble after World War I ended in 1918, both due to the advancing ages of the players and because many of them found that their appetite for games had been diminished by the war.

 20th-century revivals

-The Authors Cricket Club has been revived at least three times since the original team disbanded.
-The first revival lasted from the 1940s into the '50s, and there was also a team for a brief period in the 1980s.
+The Authors Cricket Club has been regularly revived since the original team disbanded.
+There were revivals with some of the original personnel in the 1920s (including E. W. Hornung and John Snaith) which lasted until 1968.
+There was also an unconnected team for a brief period in the 1980s.

-Poet Edmund Blunden, a fanatical (although untalented) cricketer who celebrated his love of the sport in 1944's Cricket Country, captained the first revival in the 1940s.
+Poet Edmund Blunden, a fanatical (although untalented) cricketer who celebrated his love of the sport in 1944's Cricket Country, captained a version of the Authors in the 1940s.
 Among those who joined him on the team were novelists Alec Waugh, John Moore and Thomas Armstrong, as well as Test cricket legends Len Hutton, Douglas Jardine and Denis Compton.